github-education-resources/GitHubGraduation-2022/_data/roschlynnmichael/roschlynnmichael.md

 ---
 name: Roschlynn Dsouza
 institution: Don Bosco Institute of Technology, Kurla(W), Mumbai-400070 🚩
-quote: Live your life the way you want it.
-Eat, sleep, program, repeat.
+quote: See you all at the 10 year reunion!
 github_user: roschlynnmichael
 ---